Sweet are the uses of adversity.

 - William Shakespeare, As You Like It

 Crazy Devil Sweeping deals with the natural link between Art and Tao (the Way), and how the civilizations of the orient and occident naturally compliment each other as seen in the yin-yang symbol.
-Comparisons between eastern and western artists and their work are combined with the author’s insights from a lifetime of experience in the visual arts, forty-four years of playing classical guitar, daily meditation and twenty-seven years of training tai chi chuan.
+Comparisons between eastern and western artists and their work are combined with the author’s insights from a lifetime of experience in the visual arts, forty-two years of playing classical guitar, daily meditation and thirty-five years of training tai chi chuan.

 Here, at Stockholm’s school for the deaf, where the children sing with their hands and incessantly slam the doors, I sequester myself in the broom closet.
 Ever wary of the supervisor’s wagging finger, I am now criminally usurping company time.
 My broom leans against the corridor wall outside, and my mop is in readiness in a bucket of soapy hot water.
 To plead my case, let us say... yes, let us say that I continue my janitor’s duties on this very page.
 I wield the janitor’s tools: the broom and the pen.
 In Master Fu Yuan Ni’s Wudang Solo Sword Dance which I practice in Lill-Jan Woods, there is a movement which comes just before the one called ”Dragonfly Touching on the Water” called ”Crazy Devil Sweeping.”
 All these frustrating years as a janitor have left me a bit warped, but thanks to tai chi and meditation, I am able to see the humor of this crazy devil sweeping, now with a broom, now with a sword, or paint brush or pen.